 Songs, to me, were more important than just light entertainment.
 They were my preceptor and guide into some altered consciousness of reality, some different republic, some liberated republic.— Bob Dylan

 Rock Songs With Great Lyrics

 "It's Alright, Ma (I'm Only Bleeding)"

 Intros and Outros

 Most of your chord progressions will start on and resolve to a stable, consonant major or minor chord.
-And in most cases they should.
+In most cases, they should.

 The problem is that the first harmonic idea your listeners hear is plain vanilla.
 How does that prepare them for the awesomeness that is to follow?
 The same goes for the ending.
 You have your big ta-da grand finale, and what does the listener get for hanging in there?
 A plain vanilla major or minor chord.

-Please comment on what you found here; challenge the ideas on this page; or contribute songwriting tips of your own.
-(Scroll through for some great advice from previous visitors.)
+Please comment on, challenge the ideas on, or contribute songwriting tips of your own in the comment section below.
+Scroll through for some great advice from previous visitors.